Promoting and advertising your business

 If your Canadian tourism business provides a unique experience for travellers, you could get a chance to market your product for free to key countries.

 Find out how to market your product or service under the Ontario brand and how to reach key tourism markets.

-You could get financing to help your business consortium market an Ontario tourist destination to both domestic and international audiences at once.
+You could get financing to help your business consortium market an Ontario tourist destination to tourists outside Ontario or Canada.

 - Translation Assistance Program — alianco

 Obtain up to $8,000 in financial assistance for the translation of your promotional materials, if your business is located in Atlantic Canada.